christophergandrud/simPH/README.md

 Box-Steffensmeier, Janet M, and Suzanna De Boef.
 2006. [“Repeated Events Survival Models: the Conditional Frailty Model.”](http://onlinelibrary.wiley.com/doi/10.1002/sim.2434/abstract;jsessionid=28218243DD3D6E01A3D10EEE75D96675.d01t02) Statistics in Medicine 25(20): 3518–33.

+To learn more about shortest probability intervals (and also for the source of the code that made this possible in **simPH**) see:

+Liu, Y., Gelman, A., & Zheng, T. (2013).
+Simulation-efficient Shortest Probablility Intervals.
+Arvix. <http://arxiv.org/pdf/1302.2142v1.pdf>.

 For more information about interpreting interaction terms:

 Brambor, Thomas, William Roberts Clark, and Matt Golder.
 2006.
 “Understanding Interaction Models: Improving Empirical Analyses.”
 Political Analysis 14(1): 63–82.

-For an example of how non-proportional hazard results were often presented before `simPH` see (some of the problems I encountered in this paper were a major part of why I'm developing this package):
+For an example ofhow non-proportional hazard results were often presented before **simPH** see (some of the problems I encountered in this paper were a major part of why I'm developing this package):

 Gandrud, Christopher.
 2012. [“The Diffusion of Financial Supervisory Governance Ideas.”](http://www.tandfonline.com/doi/full/10.1080/09692290.2012.727362) Review of International Political Economy.